SamanthaT91/QA-Automation-Exam/README.md

 # QA-Automation-Exam

-Porgram logins in and books an appointment after successfully booking the appointment it the logs out so that user number 2 is redirected to the home page
+Porgram logins in and books an appointment after successfully booking the appointment it then logs out so that user number 2 is redirected to the home page